ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 but you only really need to call a single method, `navigator.geolocation.getCurrentPosition`, which allows us to asynchronously (big surprise) get the longitude and latitude coordinates of the user's current location.
-Add two new properties to the state for `SendLocation`: `longitude` and `latitude` (remember to initialize them in `getInitialState`--in this case, initialize them both to zero).

-We need to get the user's coordinates once, and only once, when the view loads.
+We need to get the user's coordinates each time we run this `sendLocation` function.
+With `navigator.geolocation`, that would look like the following:
-Remember where things of that nature live?
-Hint: it's one of the React component lifecycle methods, and you just used it today!
-Add code that looks like this to the proper lifecycle method (no need to `import` anything to get this to work):

 ```javascript
 navigator.geolocation.getCurrentPosition(